jgrospe92/OF-OnlyFriends/README.md

 - A group Project for our mobile application development 2 course

  # Description
-- OnlyStudent or OS is free learning / social media platform where students can post about their learning journey.
-This platform encourages students to share what they've learned, what they've accomplished and any challenges they've faced.
-It is in fact inspired by OF but instead of posting explicit content, users posts tutorials, documentations and blogs.
-Originally
+- OnlyFriends is a social media platform similar to twitter and onlyFans.
+Our platform is mainly inspired by OF but instead of posting only explicit content, users posts tutorials, documentations and blogs.
+The reason why we call it only friends is because a user cannot see another user content without subscribing.
+This platform encourages creativity and uniqueness.

 # Features